-- All enrolled students and their dependents may be seen at the BYU–Hawaii Health Center, as well as faculty and staff with DMBA insurance who have selected Dr. Nielson as their primary care physician.
-Full-time students are automatically enrolled in the BYU-Hawaii Student Medical Benefits Plan at no additional charge.
+- All enrolled students and their dependents may be seen at the BYU–Hawaii Health Center, as well as faculty and staff with DMBA insurance who have one of the Health Services physicians as their primary care physician.
+Full-time students are automatically enrolled in the BYU–Hawaii Student Medical Benefits Plan at no additional charge.
 For a full explanation of student medical benefits, consult the Student Medical Benefit Handbook.

 - Kaiser patients who wish their insurance to cover their medical care need to be seen at a Kaiser clinic.
 The closest Kaiser clinic is in Kahuku, five minutes away from BYU–Hawaii.
 Call (808) 432-2900 to schedule an appointment.

 - On-campus emergencies and accidents.

 - BYU–Hawaii, PCC, HRI, and Laie Hawaii Temple workman’s compensation injuries.

 Toggle ItemHow To Make An Appointment